Created: March 25, 2026

 MCP server vs swarm-server

 The TypeScript swarm-mcp process is the stdio MCP server used by coding-agent hosts.
 It is enough for local multi-agent coordination through tools, resources, prompts, and the shared SQLite database.
+Its core job is the coordination bus: instance identity, tasks, messages, locks, KV, and best-effort wakeups.

 How it works